gbyac26/CalledApp/ReadAboutMe.md

-# Everything in the "Called-App" branch are W.I.P.
+# Everything in the "Called-App" branch are LIVE.
 #### All of the links are ment to be used for NFC tags to help spread awareness.
 #### This whole branch is live for all addresses respectivly.

 # **!!!GBYAC.com IS LIVE!!!**
 ##### License is CC.